themeteorchef/bert/README.md

 Nice and simple!
 All of [the CSS](https://github.com/themeteorchef/bert/tree/master/stylesheets/bert.scss) is easily overridden, too.
 Dress Bert up!

-**Note**: the handlebars helper for outputting Bert `{{{alert.message}}}` makes use of Handlebar's triple mustache convention to prevent escaping of HTML characters.
+**Note**: the Spacebars helper for outputting Bert `{{{alert.message}}}` makes use of Spacebar's triple mustache convention to prevent escaping of HTML characters.
 This means you can pass any HTML to Bert and he'll render it inside the alert.
 For example:

 ```
 Bert.alert( '<h1>Hiya</h1>', 'danger', 'growl-top-right' );